David A. Gerber

 Gerber continues to teach in the fall semester in the University at Buffalo Honors Program.
 His seminar, based on the reading and analysis of Supreme Court decisions, is centered in alternate semesters on the Religion Clauses and the Freedom of Speech clauses of the First Amendment.
 His concern in his teaching is preparing students for active engagement in democratic citizenship.

-Recent Book Project
+Book Project (2020)

 Disability Rights and Religious Liberty in Education